Mutharasi-M/BookDetailsApi/README.md

 -------------------

 The MLACitation and ChicagoCitation properties in the BookDetail model generate citations in MLA and Chicago styles, respectively, based on the book details.

-The MLACitation and ChicagoCitation properties in the BookDetail model generate citations in MLA and Chicago styles, respectively, based on the book details.